 Working together on the interior layouts, we finalized a plan that combined the best of a grand French interior and one that also functioned for a large US family.
 For example, LaFourcade designed lovely sight lines through multiple double doors running the length of the house.
 The development of those doors is shown above.

 I suggested squeezing in familiar American elements, like an informal powder bath on the back stair landing for easy access from the Kitchen and Family Room.
 The photo above shows us breaking through the wall and the beginnings of the bath.

 Watching the French construction teams at work was fascinating.
 The thick stone walls were knocked away and carefully rebuilt amongst metal supports.

 The classic style Provençal iron railing was built and welded on site.

 Job site visits were always fun!
-One time a truck pulled up with a variety of antique stone sinks for us to choose from for the Powder Bath.
+Seen above, this truck arrived with a variety of antique stone sinks for us to choose from for the Powder Bath.

-Lafourcade’s team would have antique doors and cabinets delivered to the site for us to choose from for built-ins.
+Lafourcade’s team had antique doors and cabinets delivered to the site for us to choose from for built-ins.
 For example, the Formal Powder Room and the Mudroom slatted cabinets are old doors we chose and they fitted to the space.